UBC-InfoVis/447-materials/programming-assignments/skeletons/p0/assignment.md

 We created a git repository in your github student account ([https://github.students.cs.ubc.ca/](https://github.students.cs.ubc.ca/)) that contains a basic template that should help you get started.
 A dataset is included in the /data folder.
 You will need to modify the .html, .js, and .css files as described below.
 Don't add new files.

-Submit the programming assignment by zipping the final version of your code and submitting it to Gradescope before the deadline.
+Submit the programming assignment by zipping the above files, or choosing them individually in Gradescope and submitting it to Gradescope before the deadline.
 Work alone.

 ---